Ali G: Development

-Ali G is a fictional stereotype of a British suburban male "chav" also known as Alex or Alistair; who imitates inner-city urban British hip hop culture and British Jamaican culture, particularly through hip hop, reggae, drum and bass, and jungle music, as well as speaking in rude boy–style Multicultural London English from Jamaican Patois.
+Ali G is a fictional stereotype of an English suburban male "chav" also known as Alistair; who imitates inner-city urban British hip-hop culture and British Jamaican culture, particularly through hip-hop, reggae, drum and bass, and jungle music, as well as speaking in rude boy–style Multicultural London English from Jamaican Patois.
 Ali G was part of a group called the "West Staines Massiv", and grew up near Staines in Langley.
 He also lived part of his life in Staines.

 Baron Cohen has stated that BBC Radio 1 DJ Tim Westwood was an influence on the development of his character.
 Westwood used to host Radio 1's Rap Show and became known for speaking in a Multicultural London English dialect.
 Ali G's middle-class credentials mirror Westwood's, as the latter was brought up in Lowestoft as a bishop's son.
 Prior to his character's first appearance on The 11 O'Clock Show, Baron Cohen had portrayed an early incarnation of him named MC Jocelyn Cheadle-Hume on a show he presented called F2F, which ran on the satellite channel Granada Talk TV.
 While in character, Baron Cohen chatted to a group of skateboarders and realised that people could be led to believe his character was real; he then filmed a number of segments which were ordered off-air by London Weekend Television.